ScottDeLacy/Simoco-UHF-Radio-Simulator/README.md

 # Simoco UHF Radio Simulator
-A HTML / Java simulator of the Simoco UHF Radiohead for the Victorian State Emergency Service (circa ~2016)
+A HTML / Javascript simulator of the Simoco UHF Radiohead for the Victorian State Emergency Service (circa ~2016)

 I am releasing this for prosperity and to demonstrate the efforts I sometimes go to, to do something nice for others. *insert eye roll here*
 This is a very specific training aid, which is not really relevent today (2022).
 So I don't mind if you use this as a template for your own work.